nikitavoloboev/data/tools/obsidian.md

 - [Obsidian Leaflet](https://github.com/valentine195/obsidian-leaflet-plugin) - Adds interactive maps to Obsidian.md using Leaflet.js.
 - [Obsidian Linter](https://github.com/platers/obsidian-linter) - Obsidian plugin that enforces consistent markdown styling.
 - [Day Planner](https://github.com/lynchjames/obsidian-day-planner) - Obsidian plugin for day planning and managing pomodoro timers from a task list in a Markdown note.
-- [Minimal](https://github.com/kepano/obsidian-minimal) - Obsidian theme meticulously designed to feel native on desktop, mobile and tablet.
 - [Hider](https://github.com/kepano/obsidian-hider) - Hide Obsidian UI elements such as tooltips, status, titlebar and more.
 - [Minimal Setting](https://github.com/kepano/obsidian-minimal-settings) - Settings plugin to control colors and fonts in Minimal Theme.
 - [Linked Data Vocabularies](https://github.com/kometenstaub/obsidian-linked-data-vocabularies) - Add linked data to the YAML of your Obsidian notes.

+## Themes

+- [Sanctum](https://github.com/jdanielmourao/obsidian-sanctum) - Minimalist theme with the aim of creating a serene space of retreat, for thought and uninterrupted work.
+- [ITS Theme](https://github.com/SlRvb/Obsidian--ITS-Theme) - Theme for my Obsidian Vault: In The Shadows.
+- [Minimal](https://github.com/kepano/obsidian-minimal) - Obsidian theme meticulously designed to feel native on desktop, mobile and tablet.

 ## Links